 What is personal tax planning?

 As we touched on above, there are three main types of taxes that you can control (to a certain extent).
-Historically, some tax advisers sailed a little too close to the wind and were caught by the tax authorities.
-This prompts the question; why not simply ask the tax authorities if a particular scheme/action is allowed?
+Historically, some providers of tax advice sailed a little too close to the wind and were caught by the tax authorities.
+This prompts the question; why not simply ask the tax authorities if a particular scheme or action is allowed?

 If only it were that simple.
 The standard reply from HMRC when enquiring about an action that may impact your taxation is to try it, and then the authorities will make a ruling.
 The potential risk of those activities which abide by the letter of the law, but maybe not the spirit of the law, stops many people from taking action.
 In some cases, we have seen retrospective regulations introduced by HMRC.
-Be very careful!
+Be very careful - and speak to Financial Conduct Authority (FCA) regulated professional tax planners for advice and guidance.

-There are numerous ways to mitigate your capital gains tax without falling foul of the authorities.
+There are numerous ways to mitigate your capital gains tax (CGT) without falling foul of the authorities.

 Using your capital gains tax allowance